speedment/speedment-doc/pages/enterprise_spring.md

 ### Deleting Entities

-Entity deletion via the REST API is done by executing a DELETE request to the base REST route of the table you are deleting the entity from.
-This route must be suffixed by the Primary Key column value of the entity that is being deleted.
-For example, to delete a "film" entity we would execute the following request:
+When the `REST Enable DELETE` option is enabled for a table, existing entities can be deleted through a DELETE request.
+To delete a "film" entity we would execute the following request:

 ```
 curl -X DELETE localhost:8080/sakila/film/1000